dankamongmen/notcurses/doc/man/man3/notcurses_reel.3.md

 # DESCRIPTION

-An **ncreel** is a widget for display and manipulation of hierarchal data, intended to make effective use of the display area while supporting keyboards, mice, and haptic interfaces.
-A series of **nctablet**s are ordered on a virtual cylinder; the tablets can grow and shrink freely, while moving among the tablets "spins" the cylinder. **ncreel**s support optional borders around the reel and/or tablets.
+An **ncreel** is a widget for display and manipulation of hierarchical data, intended to make effective use of the display area while supporting keyboards, mice, and haptic interfaces.
+A series of **nctablet**s are ordered on a virtual cylinder; the tablets can grow and shrink freely.
+Moving among the tablets "spins" the cylinder. **ncreel**s support optional borders around the reel and/or tablets.

 **ncreel_redraw** arranges the tablets, invoking the **tabletcb** defined by